tomzx/blog.tomrochette.com-content/computer-science-curricula-2013/article.md

 * Goal based
 * Utility based

+### Learning agents
+[3] Learning agents are agents that have a learning/optimization algorithm as their core algorithm.
+Given training data (a labeled dataset), those agents will attempt to increase their probability of picking the right label given some input data.

 ## Natural Language Processing
 ### Deterministic and stochastic grammars
 [3] Deterministic grammars are grammars where the production rules have a probability of 1.
 Stochastic grammars are grammars where the probability of a given production rule may or may not be 1.
 What this means is that there may be various production rules for the same input tokens, but that each will have its own probability of being "used".